MvdSman/mvdsman.github.io/_posts/blog/2018-03-19-Simple pairwise alignment.md

   </div>
 </details>

 First, the required matrices are created and then initialised by ```init()```.
 The horizontal axis will cover sequence A and the vertical axis sequence B. The execution time is being calculated for evaluation purposes.
-The alignment is made by the function ```alignment()```, which also takes the gap penalty as variable to feed into the affine gap function.
-After the calculations, the matrices and alignment are optionally printed and the results are exported together with the used parameters.
-Some print/export operations are not written in a seperate function and the reason is quite simple: I sadly didn't have the time to convert them in a function.
-Below are the two functions described above:

 <details>
   <summary class="summary">Toggle C++ code</summary>